Fatima-FSSE/todolist/README.md

 # todolist
-A web application to create todo lists using node.js, express, javascript, EJS, and mongoDB.
+A web application to create todo lists using node.js, express, CSS, javascript, EJS, and mongoDB.